freedesktop/amd-umr/doc/sphinx/source/ring.rst

 	polaris11.gfx.ring[ 523] == 0x00000020    ... \---+ PKT3 OPCODE 0x3c, word 5: POLL INTERVAL: 0x00000020
 	...<snip>...

-This mode useful for examing live traffic or traffic that has resulted in a GPU hang and has yet to be fully read by the packet processor.
+This mode useful for examining live traffic or traffic that has resulted in a GPU hang and has yet to be fully read by the packet processor.

 In this output the first 32 lines only contain the ring address